lucsorel/py2puml/README.md

 Once `py2puml` is installed at the system level, an eponymous command is available in your environment shell.

-For example, to create the diagram of the classes used by `py2puml`, one can use:
+For example, to create the diagram of the classes used by `py2puml`, run:

 ```sh
 py2puml py2puml/domain py2puml.domain
 ```

-This will output the following PlantUML script:
+This outputs the following PlantUML script:

 ```plantuml
 @startuml